pnp/teams-dev-samples/samples/tab-react-router/README.md

 # tab-react-router - Microsoft Teams App

 This is a starter solution  sample app to show the demostrations of how to use React Router with Teams App project generated using Yo teams.
-It particularlly uses Hash Router to when you need to mutiple pages like a stand alone react application and applying the navigation using routers.
+It particularlly uses Hash Router when we need to have mutiple pages like a stand alone react application and applying the navigation using router.
+Hoping that this sample would be useful for/as reference to create a React Router based Teams App Tab with mutiple pages and support for deeplinking and using the concepts of router for nagivation.

 ## Idea behind this Sample
  Once we create a Teams App Tab using Yeoman Generator it creates a project structure as Single page application.